 Total hip replacement (THR) patients go home one day after their surgery.
+If your surgeon has advised that you will go home the SAME DAY as your surgery, you will be seen by a physiotherapist prior to discharge.

 About Your Medications